BCR/NewsTribune football notebook: Ian Morris executes scoop and score for Princeton

 FILLING GAPS

-There are always multiple standout performances in a lopsided victory the likes of Fieldcrest’s 54-0 win over visiting Westmont last Friday.
+There are always multiple standout performances in a lopsided victory such as Fieldcrest’s 54-0 win over visiting Westmont on Friday.

-Second-year head coach Nick Meyer, however, also pointed out a couple players who wouldn’t grab headlines from their performances Friday, but whose ability and willingness to man unfamiliar positions made it possible for those other teammates to earn their accolades.
+Second-year head coach Nick Meyer also pointed out a couple players who wouldn’t grab headlines from their performances Friday but whose ability and willingness to man unfamiliar positions made it possible for those other teammates to make plays.

 “Jordan Carey, he’s a senior, our left guard and been moved to Mike linebacker,” Meyer said.
 “He’s the do-it-all senior who outworks everyone.
 Great kid.
 And then there’s Cooper Haugens, he’s moved from tackle to tight end because of injuries.